Frequently Asked Questions

 Everyone's first interactive and adventure is free!

-Yearly membership of Treasure Trap costs £3 and life membership for Durham University students costs £5.
+Yearly membership of Treasure Trap costs NOTHING for Durham University Students and £3 for non-Durham University students.
 Otherwise, charactering an interactive costs £1 and charactering an adventure costs £3 - crewing events is free of charge.

 Weapons practice is also free for all.